 But there are a couple of approaches you can do to make your furnace quieter this winter.

-1. Request Yearly Furnace Maintenance
+1. Request Annual Furnace Maintenance

-2. Routinely Replace Your Furnace’s Air Filter
+2. Regularly Replace Your Furnace’s Air Filter

-Our recommendations for changing your furnace filter:
+Our advice for installing a new furnace filter:

-- Flat filter: Every month
+- Flat filter: Once a month

 - Pleated filter: Every three months

-You could have to get a new filter more frequently if you have allergies or pets.
+You might have to change your filter more frequently if you have allergies or pets.

-Some furnaces, particularly older ones, could be louder than others.
-But if you’re hearing exceedingly loud or weird noises, you might need to get in touch with a heating and cooling company like Point Heating & Cooling for furnace repair in Plover.
+Some furnaces, especially older ones, can be louder than others.
+But if you’re detecting very loud or weird noises, it may be time to contact a heating and cooling company like Point Heating & Cooling for furnace repair in Plover.

-Here are a few noises to keep an eye out for, how to take care of them and when to contact a professional.
+Here are a few noises to keep an eye out for, how to repair them and when to get in touch with a pro.